 The FCA campaign numbers for this safety recall are T79 and U11.

-Parts are currently available to remedy this condition on 2017 and 2018-model year trucks only.
-Any authorized Chrysler, Jeep®, Dodge or RAM dealer can repair affected 2017 and 2018 trucks, free of charge.
+Parts are currently available to remedy this condition on 2015-2018 model year trucks only.
+Any authorized Chrysler, Jeep®, Dodge or RAM dealer can repair affected 2015-2018 trucks, free of charge.
 To do this, the Brake Transmission Shift Interlock function will be tested and replaced if necessary.
 Additionally, the Body Control Module will be reprogrammed.

 An FCA US review of field data led to the discovery that Brake Transmission Shift Interlock (BTSI) may not function properly if subject to specific high-temperature conditions for prolonged periods.
 The conditions are consistent with those that occur when there is protracted brake-pedal application while a vehicle is idling in park.